Nerwyn/android-tv-card/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_general_tab.png" alt="editor general tab" width="600"/>

-Fields set in the general tab will be used for default keys and sources, and will autofill into custom actions when they are initially created if autofill is enabled.
-If these values are changed after a custom action is created, the custom action will not be updated and will have to also be changed by the user.
+Platform, entity ID, and timing field values set in the general tab will be used for default and custom actions.
+You can also changes these values on a per custom action basis.
+Note that if you explicitly set one of these fields in a custom action, it will not be overwritten if you change the matching general value and you must clear the value in the custom action for it to use the general field value.
+You may find it easier to find fields you have set non-overwritable values for by switching to the code editor and searching (CTRL + F) for them.

 ## Media Platform and Entity IDs